viljo/Low-latency_stream_kit/README.md

 # Low-latency_stream_kit

 Open-source Python toolkit for working with FMV BAPS Realtime TSPI v4 telemetry.
-The suite ingests 37-byte TSPI datagrams, publishes them to NATS JetStream, replays captures, and simulates flights with both Qt5 GUIs and headless automation modes.
+The suite ingests 37-byte TSPI datagrams, publishes them to NATS JetStream, replays captures, and simulates flights with both Flet-based GUIs and headless automation modes.

 ## Features
 - **Producer** – UDP listener that parses TSPI datagrams, adds receive timestamps, and publishes CBOR payloads to JetStream with deduplication headers.
-- **Player/Receiver** – Single Qt5/CLI application that consumes JetStream telemetry, validates CBOR against the Draft 2020-12 schema, offers JSON/headless streaming, provides live ↔ historical playback with timeline scrubbing, rate control, metrics, and smoothed map previews, and now lets operators capture an instant UTC "Tagg" timestamp plus comment that is broadcast to every client and persisted in the datastore.
+- **Player/Receiver** – Single Flet/CLI application that consumes JetStream telemetry, validates CBOR against the Draft 2020-12 schema, offers JSON/headless streaming, provides live ↔ historical playback with timeline scrubbing, rate control, metrics, and smoothed map previews, and now lets operators capture an instant UTC "Tagg" timestamp plus comment that is broadcast to every client and persisted in the datastore.
 Tags appear immediately in the live data stream as soon as the operator presses **Save/Send**, while datastore replays surface the same annotation when playback reaches the original tag timestamp.
 - **PCAP Replayer** – Utility to ingest 37-byte TSPI captures and push them into the JetStream pipeline for offline testing.
 - **TSPI Generator** – Synthetic flight track generator (normal or airshow) targeting UDP or JetStream outputs with configurable fleet size/rates and headless automation.
 - **Command Console** – Operator workspace that issues broadcast commands and metadata (display units, marker colour, session metadata), launches or stops datastore-backed group replays, visualises an active-client roster with client status, displays a live operations log (with incoming and outgoing status and command messages), and exposes the same "Tagg" workflow so administrators can drop timestamped comments straight into TimescaleDB.